f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab2/httpLB.rst

 #.
 Start in VoltConsole and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

 #.
-Navigate the menu to go to "Manage"->"HTTP Load Balancers" and click on "Add HTTP Load Balancers".
+Navigate the menu to go to "Manage"->"Load Balancers" -> "HTTP Load Balancers" and click on "Add HTTP Load Balancer".

 #.
 Enter the following variables: